baudetromain/baudetromain.github.io/all_collections/about.markdown

 ---
-layout: page
+layout: post
-title: About
+title: My resume
 permalink: /about/
 ---

-My name is Romain Baudet, 21 years old, 5th year IT student, in cybersecurity specialization.
+My name is Romain Baudet, 21 years old, 5th year IT student in [Polytech Nice Sophia][pns-website], in cybersecurity specialization.
 __I am looking for a job in the domain of cybersecurity.
 I'll be available starting in september 2023.__

 ## Work experiences